 - Keep the lights and voice low

-Shushing Baby to sleep can help you out, but talking to her, even gently, can start to engage her brain, and wake her up further.
+Shushing Baby to sleep can help you out, but talking to them, even gently, can start to engage their brain, and wake them up further.
 Many researchers believe some children have troubles night weaning because all they want to do at night is be awake and play, so it’s best to avoid giving off a sense that it’s time for fun in the wee hours of night.

 - Know if it’s too early

-If Baby is having a hard enough time adjusting to night weaning that she is still crying inconsolably several days after you’ve started eliminating feedings, she just may not be ready to night wean yet.
+If Baby is having a hard enough time adjusting to night weaning that they are still crying inconsolably several days after you’ve started eliminating feedings, they just may not be ready to night wean yet.
 If that’s true, though, you’ve had a practice run at a difficult parenting moment, and you’ll only be more prepared when the time does come!